EXCCoin/exccdata/README.md

 However, the location of the config file may also be set with `-C/--configfile`.
 The default paths for your system are shown in the `--help` description.
-If encountering errors involving file system paths, check the permissions on these folders to ensure that _the user running dcrdata_ is able to access these paths.
+If encountering errors involving file system paths, check the permissions on these folders to ensure that _the user running exccdata_ is able to access these paths.

-The "public" and "views" folders _must_ be in the same folder as the `dcrdata` executable.
+The "public" and "views" folders _must_ be in the same folder as the `exccdata` executable.
 Set read-only permissions as appropriate.

 ## Updating